genellann/Signals/README.md

     class AnotherClass {

         anotherFunc() {
-            this.game.signals.registerSignal("key", listener, context, addOnce);

-            this.game.signals.sendSignal("key");

-            this.game.signals.removeSignal("key", listener, context);

-            this.game.signals.removeAllSignals();
+            this.game.signals.registerSignal("example", this.listener, this, true);
         }
     }

-You can have more than one Signals instance in your game.

 ### Changing Game States
-If you are using states in your game, you must remove all signals between states.
+If you are using states in your game, you **_must remove all signals between states_**.
-Either right before or right after.
+Either right before or right after starting a new state.
-Because/Or else...
+You will have problems if you try to dispatch a signal that has listeners registered to it from a different state than you are in currently.

     this.game.signals.removeAllSignals();
     this.game.state.start("newState");

+If you have other class instances on the this.game object which have signals in them, you will want to re-register the signals on a new state start.
+I usually have one public function called registerSignals() where I set up all my signals in a class.

 ## THE MIN.JS
 There are two library versions you can choose from.
+One is very "simple" with only the Signals class in it.
+The other is a "full" version that includes interfaces and a TargetObject that can be passed when dispatching a signal.

 ### Simple